antihax/BitWiseFramework/docs/class_bit_stream_writer.md

 class BitStreamWriter;
 ```

+A class for writing bits from a stream.

 This class is responsible for writing data into a bitstream.
 It provides methods to write various types of data (like integers, floats, etc.) into the bitstream.
 The data can then be read from the bitstream using a [BitStreamReader](class_bit_stream_reader.md).